diablordking/Flutter_PassVault/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of NepPass very seriously.
+We take the security of PlaPass very seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ### How to Report a Security Vulnerability

-If you believe you've found a security vulnerability in NepPass, please send an email to **security@neppass.example.com** (replace with actual contact).
+If you believe you've found a security vulnerability in PlaPass, please send an email to **security@plapass.example.com** (replace with actual contact).

 Please include the following details in your report: